amoiz0468/Agent/README.md

 ### Managing Conversation History

 - **Challenge:** Maintaining conversation history to provide context-aware responses.
-- **Solution:** Stored conversation history in memory using JavaScript objects and passed the history along with each query to the OpenAI API.
+- **Solution:** Stored conversation history in memory using Python dictionaries and passed the history along with each query to the OpenAI API.

 ### Handling API Errors